milldawg167/milldawg167.github.io/about.md

 to learn constantly about as much of the world as I could.
 So now, this blog is dedicated to my thoughts and findings on my journey, and hopefully any users of my site can find something useful to them.
-If not that, then hopefully something mildly interesting to read at least :smiley:.</p>
+If not that, then hopefully something mildly interesting to read at least!</p>

+:smiley:

 <h2>Development Skills</h2>